Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

 Chronic exposure to a water-damaged building is the most common trigger of CIRS.
 Chronic Lyme disease is another cause.
 Some people have both.
 That’s a double whammy to your system.
 (20)

-The following signs and symptoms are often found in CIRS due to mold toxicity: (4, 6, 21, 22)
+The following signs and symptoms are often found in CIRS due to mold-induced toxicity: (4, 6, 21, 22)

 Brain function: Brain fog, memory loss, trouble finding words, difficulty concentrating, problems taking in new information

 Digestive system: Metallic taste in mouth, nausea, vomiting, bloating, abdominal pain, diarrhea, leaky gut, food sensitivities

 Eyes: Blurred vision, eye irritation, itchy eyes, sensitivity to bright light

 Immune system: Poor immunity, autoimmune conditions, over-reactivity to foods and chemicals, flu-like symptoms